RyanErm/DP3/README.md

 ```bash
 python analysis.py
 ```
 Please note!
-This step will ask you to input two different bus lines that you would like to compare (e.g. "M10").
-Then a plot will be generated based on those two options
+This step will ask you to input two different bus lines that you would like to compare (e.g. "C41").
+Then a plot will be generated based on those two options.

 ## Additional Details
-The updates API will give 1000-2000 (FIX) data points per call.
-The positions API will give ~500 (FIX) data points per call.
-Allowing the producer script to run for 30 minutes will collect ????? data points.
+The updates API will give 1000-2000 data points per call.
+The positions API will give 300-500 data points per call.
+Allowing the producer script to run for 30-40 minutes should allow the program to collect at least 50,000 data points.